sneaky-potato/notes/content/dotfiles/dotfiles.md

 # Dotfiles

 Some files and code snippets here are very important for my use cases.
-I have documented some snippets that you may find interesting.
+I have documented some snippets that one may find interesting.

 > [!IMPORTANT]
 > Dotfiles are configuration files in Unix-like systems, typically found in a user's home directory and starting with a dot (e.g., .bashrc).
 They store settings and customizations for various applications and tools.